 Footnote repair

-Thesis footnote formatting in Word
+Thesis footnote formatting in Word: step-by-step

 Footnote formatting checklist